Madonna and Child with Saints Michael the Archangel and Andrew

-The Madonna and Child with Saints Michael the Archangel and Andrea is a Cima da Conegliano painting oil on panel (194x134 cm) dating from c.
-1496–1498, and preserved at the Galleria nazionale di Parma.
+The Madonna and Child with Saints Michael the Archangel and Andrew is an oil painting on panel by Cima da Conegliano, measuring 194x134 cm and dating to c.
+1496–1498, in the Galleria nazionale di Parma.

 History

-Madonna and Child with Saints Michael the Archangel and Andrea was placed in Parma, in the old church of the Annunciation outside the city walls, which was demolished in 1546.
-In 1706, the painting entered the Sanvital collection as a work attributed to Leonardo da Vinci due to an apocryphal inscription in the bottom cartouche.
-In 1834, it was sold to the Ducal Gallery of Parma and was subsequently attributed to Cima da Conegliano.
+The painting was originally installed in the old church of the Annunciation outside the city walls of Parma; this was demolished in 1546.
+In 1706, the painting entered the Sanvital collection as a work attributed to Leonardo da Vinci owing to an apocryphal inscription in the bottom cartouche.
+In 1834 it was sold to the Ducal Gallery of Parma and it was subsequently attributed to Cima da Conegliano.